kubernetes/website/docs/tasks/administer-cluster/securing-a-cluster.md

 The shorter the lifetime of a secret or credential the harder it is for an attacker to make use of that credential.
 Set short lifetimes on certificates and automate their rotation.
 Use an authentication provider that can control how long issued tokens are available and use short lifetimes where possible.
-If you use service account tokens in external integrations plan to rotate those tokens frequently.
+If you use service account tokens in external integrations, plan to rotate those tokens frequently.
+For example, once the bootstrap phase is complete, a bootstrap token used for setting up nodes should be revoked or its authorization removed.

 ### Review third party integrations before enabling them

 Many third party integrations to Kubernetes may alter the security profile of your cluster.
-When enabling an integration, always review the permissions that extension requests before granting it access.
+When enabling an integration, always review the permissions that an extension requests before granting it access.
 For example, many security integrations may request access to view all secrets on your cluster which is effectively making that component a cluster admin.
 When in doubt, restrict the integration to functioning in a single namespace if possible.